oldbeek/The-Default-Frame/INSTRUCTIONS.md

 ### Step 11: Stand up the frame and attach plywood

 Stand up the frame and attach the sheet of plywood which will makeup the back of the machine.
-Attach the plywood using a few screws near the edges of the plywood.
-It is not structural and having too many screws especially in the center of the sheet increases the odds of hitting one accidentally while cutting.
+Attach the plywood using dowels.
+Drill 1/4" holes through the plywood and 1/2" into the 2x4 where you need but, at minimum near each corner.
+Apply wood glue in each hole with a small stick or cotton swab and pound a 1/4" dowel (1.5" long) firmly into the hole.
+Saw off any protruding dowel then sand, chisel or plane smooth.

 ![](https://raw.githubusercontent.com/MaslowCommunityGarden/The-Default-Frame/master/Pictures/Plywood%20in%20place.jpg)